 There are many different securities laws on the books that are designed to protect investors against fraud and negligence.
 Two of the most prominent examples are the Securities Act of 1933 and the Securities Act of 1934.

-Additionally, U.S.-based brokerage firm must comply with the rules and regulations promulgated by the Financial Industry Regulatory Authority (FINRA), a private organization that self-regulates the securities industry.
+Additionally, U.S.-based brokerage firms must comply with the rules and regulations promulgated by the Financial Industry Regulatory Authority (FINRA), a private organization that self-regulates the securities industry.

 - Broker or brokerage firm breach of fiduciary duty;

 - A brokerage firm’s failure to adequately supervise its agents;